austinban/slate/source/includes/_errors.md

-# Errors
+# Response Codes

-The Crystal API uses the following error codes:
+Different methods have different possible response codes.
+Here is a summary of all of the response codes the Crystal API uses:

-Error Code | Meaning
+Code | Meaning
 ---------- | -------
 200 | Success -- Not an error, just happy things
 400 | Missing Valid Param -- Check parameters for errors